 GeneCards Summary for PCMT1 Gene

 PCMT1 (Protein-L-Isoaspartate (D-Aspartate) O-Methyltransferase) is a Protein Coding gene.
 Diseases associated with PCMT1 include Dehydrated Hereditary Stomatocytosis 1 With Or Without Pseudohyperkalemia And/Or Perinatal Edema and Type 1 Diabetes Mellitus 5.
-Among its related pathways are Protein repair and Transport to the Golgi and subsequent modification.
+Among its related pathways are Transport to the Golgi and subsequent modification and Protein repair.
 GO annotations related to this gene include S-adenosylmethionine-dependent methyltransferase activity and protein-L-isoaspartate (D-aspartate) O-methyltransferase activity.
 An important paralog of this gene is PCMTD1.

 UniProtKB/Swiss-Prot Summary for PCMT1 Gene